Skip to content

 The most common types of interviews are:

-• Multiple Mini Interview (MMI)—5-10 rooms with a different prompt or scenario posted on the door.
-You are typically given 2 minutes to think about the prompt before entering a room, and 5-8 minutes to respond to the prompt and any follow up questions, or play out the scenario with a trained actor.
+• Multiple Mini Interview (MMI)— 5-10 rooms with a different ethical/situational prompt or scenario.
+You are typically given 2 minutes to think about the prompt before entering the interview space, and 5-8 minutes to respond to the prompt and any follow up questions.

 • Group interview—Either one applicant interviewed by several interviewers, or in a group of applicants interviewed by one or more interviewer.